 Children often take a couple years to recognize sarcasm, hence the prevalence of the "talking to children" tone from adults.
 Their reaction can vary between simply taking the statement at face value just like this trope, or getting confused at why the speaker's tone and expression doesn't match their words.

-Some people diagnosed with Asperger's Syndrome don't get sarcasm, as they are very Literal-Minded.
+Some people diagnosed with Asperger Syndrome don't get sarcasm, as they are very Literal-Minded.
 And even if they do realise you're being sarcastic, it can still make a conversation very complicated very quickly.
 Interestingly, some people with Asperger's can still be very sarcastic, even if they can't always recognise sarcasm themselves.
+What's worse is that these people may want to mean serious things but other people recognize that as sarcasm, causing great frustration, Poor Communication Kills and other trouble.

 The use of sarcasm and the recognition of sarcasm from someone else are two different things — this is why even a person who uses a lot of sarcasm might not pick up on it when used against them.
 The expressions and idioms we use are picked up from interaction with other people, so Sarcasm-Blind people can sometimes use a sarcastic expression without recognizing it as sarcasm.